cloudpilot-emu/cloudpilot-emu/README.md

     (usually the same as the screen refresh rate of the host device).
 Sound effects that rely on quickly modulating the audio signal may not be reproduced correctly.
--   On rare cassinos installing files or changing the hotsync name can catch PalmOS on the wrong foot and crash the emulator.
+-   On rare occasions installing files or changing the hotsync name can catch PalmOS on the wrong foot and crash the emulator.
 In particular, this happens if a file is installed on a virtual Palm IIIc with PalmOS 3.5 while the launcher is active and the category menu is open.